overhangio/tutor/docs/k8s.rst

 To learn more about "kustomizations", refer to the `official documentation <https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/>`__.

-Quickstart
+Launch
 ----------

 Launch the platform on Kubernetes in one command::

-    tutor k8s quickstart
+    tutor k8s launch

 All Kubernetes resources are associated with the "openedx" namespace.
 If you don't see anything in the Kubernetes dashboard, you are probably looking at the wrong namespace... 😉

 .. image:: img/k8s-dashboard.png
     :alt: Kubernetes dashboard ("openedx" namespace)

-The same ``tutor k8s quickstart`` command can be used to upgrade the cluster to the latest version.
+The same ``tutor k8s launch`` command can be used to upgrade the cluster to the latest version.

 Other commands
 --------------